zarazan/invasion/README.md

 Verbose logging: `$ invasion -v 6`

+Specify a different worlds file: `$ invasion -world=world_2.txt 6`

 ## Simulation Requirements

 If two aliens are in the same city they fight, destroy each other, destroy the city, and destroy any adjacent roads.

-Runs for a max pf 10,000 moves or until all aliens have been destroyed.
+Runs for a max of 10,000 moves or until all aliens have been destroyed.

 Prints to the console each time aliens fight each other.